 You can optimize training by identifying areas of strength and those that require improvement.
 As the program accumulates data, it naturally becomes more effective and efficient.

-In addition to quantitative metrics, it's also beneficial to incorporate employee surveys into the evaluation process.
+In addition to quantitative metrics, incorporating employee surveys into the evaluation process can also be beneficial.
 These surveys help gauge the program's reception within the organization and delve into subtler nuances.
 This qualitative data complements the quantitative metrics, providing a more comprehensive understanding of the program's effectiveness.

 8. Documentation and Compliance